-One of the many strengths of this initiative lies in its dynamic and iterative approach; it allows communities to develop a deeper and more profound understanding of the needs, barriers, and challenges facing complex issues, while also prioritizing long-term collaborative partnerships focused on ensuring Oakland is inclusive and accessible 5, 10, and 20 years down the road.
+One of the many strengths of this initiative lies in its dynamic and iterative approach; it allows communities to develop a deeper and more profound understanding of the needs, barriers, and challenges facing complex issues, while also prioritizing long-term collaborative partnerships focused on ensuring updated and implemented for an additional three years.

+Oakland is inclusive and accessible 5, 10, and 20 years down the road.